Rainbow Milk Bread Recipe

 Making the rainbow bread dough

 In order to make the purple cow bread, you divide the dough into two halves with one purple and the other white.
 To make this rainbow bread recipe, you also divide the bread dough into half.

-One half of the dough stays white, and the remaining dough is divided into sixths that are colored into rainbow colors.
+I’ve tried multiple different shaping variations of the same recipe, often trying using logs of dough.
 Once colored, you roll the dough into logs about the length of your loaf pan.

 The pictures below show how to form the rainbow bread.
 In the bottom of your pan, place four white logs to form the base of the rainbow (Panel #1, below).
 To get an arc of color, add a middle layer made of the red log, then two white logs, and then purple (Panel #2).
 The final top layer will have the orange log on top of the red, then yellow, green, and blue on top of the purple (Panel #3).

-Let the bread rise in a covered pan, then bake for 35 to 40 minutes until the internal temperature is 190°F. Let your rainbow bread cool in the pan for 10 minutes, and then cool on a rack completely before slicing.
+Let the bread rise in a covered Pullman pan, then bake for 35 to 40 minutes until the internal temperature is 190°F. Let your rainbow bread cool in the pan for 10 minutes, and then cool on a rack completely before slicing.

 Recipe FAQs